-In 1908, Marcel Proust befriended his future publisher, Gaston Gallimard.
-In the years that followed, the relationship between the two men grew stronger, and in 1912 Marcel Proust naturally offered to publish the first volume of his novel, "Du côté de chez Swan", with the manager of the Nouvelle Revue Française (NRF) (the work was finally published at the end of 1913 by Bernard Grasset, and Proust did not return to Gallimard until 1918).
+Despite his second home in Cabourg, he enjoyed excursions to this fashionable commune, and befriended his future publisher, Gaston Gallimard.
+In the years that followed, the relationship between the two men grew stronger, and in 1912 Marcel Proust naturally offered to publish the first volume of his novel, "Du côté de chez Swan", with the manager of the Nouvelle Revue Française (NRF).

 In 1913, the Gallimard family welcomed novelist, critic and essayist Jacques Rivière, his wife Isabelle and their daughter Jacqueline to the Manoir de Bénerville.
 Their stay seals a friendship between the two men that is as unlikely as it is surprising.